-DATA 521 Tackling Big Data Challenges - Intro to Big Data 4.5 Credit Hours In this course, students will explore big data and its implications in solving business problems.
-Students will be introduced to the life cycle of data analytics and will be able to translate business issues and hypothesis into analytical problem statements.
-Students will be exposed to the technologies (languages and tools such as Python, R, and SQL/MySQL) commonly used to obtain, munge and prepare data sets.
+DATA 521 Tackling Big Data Challenges - Intro to Big Data 4.5 Credit Hours In this course, students will be introduced to the essential concepts of Big Data, explore big data and its implications in solving business problems, the life cycle of data analytics, and how to translate business issues and hypotheses into analytical problem statements.
+Students will examine technologies commonly used to obtain, munge, and prepare data sets, and insights into how technology transitions in software, hardware, and delivery models are changing the way data can be used.
+Students will review the concepts of data warehousing, data mining, and information retrieval.